4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 - ##### An object

-This object should contain 2 collections : a mail address collection and a device token collection.
+This object should contain 3 collections : a mail address collection, a device token collection, and a simulatorId collection.

 ```4d
 $recipients:=New object
 $recipients.mails:=New collection("abc@4dmail.com";"def@4dmail.com";"ghi@4dmail.com")
 $recipients.deviceTokens:=New collection("xxxxxxxxxxxx";"yyyyyyyyyyyy";"zzzzzzzzzzzz")
+$recipients.simulatorIds:=New collection("ABCDEFGHI";"9GER74FS8S";"PY1J4IT984")
 $response:=$pushNotification.send($notification;$recipients)
 ```